 As I’m writing this, we’re 65 days into lockdown.
-Business certainly hasn’t stopped – we’ve actually had some of the busiest weeks in a long time.
+As a specialist pharma marketing agency, business certainly hasn’t stopped – we’ve actually had some of the busiest weeks in a long time.

 But of course, we’ve been working from very different environments, with a variety of positives and challenges.
 One thing we’ve all had to do is adapt and learn things about how we work as individuals and a team.